Apeiros-46B/hlwm-dots/README.md

 If you have all the required apps/fonts, navigate to `~/.config`, clone this repo with then `cd` into `hlwm-dots` and run the `install` script

-Add the following in your shell config: `export PATH="$HOME/.config/herbstluftwm/scripts:$PATH"`

 ### Updating:

 Run the `update` script in your `herbstluftwm` dir to update your config.
 This will backup your old config and replace it with a new version from here.
 If you changed `~/.config/glava` before updating, it will also be backed up